 - Another question that should be answered is whether every partner will be able to take a regular “draw,” withdrawal from his or her allocated profits, each year, or whether the business partners can take their entire allocated profits.
 If you and your limited partners have different financial needs, there may be disagreements over this part of the LLC membership agreement.

 - The authority of the partners.
 Without Partnership agreement for LLC that is contrary, any decision of a partner can be binding on the entire partnership, even without getting the other partners to agree.
 If you want to make sure that no one business partner can in-debt the entire partnership without the agreement of all the other partners, you need to be sure to include this in your .

 - Business decision-making powers.
 As the power to make decisions about debt, it is important that you decide among all the limited liability partners how important business decisions will be handled.
-If you do not want one partner to be able to make important business decisions without consent, then you need to make sure to spell out the business making powers in your LLC partnership agreement.
+If you do not want one partner to be able to make important business decisions without consent, then you need to make sure to spell out the business making powers in your LLC membership agreement.

 - One popular method is to require a unanimous vote of all the partners for all important business decisions but still allowing individual business partners to make minor business decisions without a formal vote.
 However, if you decide to take such an approach, you need to be sure to spell out what constitutes an “important” business decision and what constitutes “minor” business decisions in your limited liability company partnership agreement.
 Learn more about the differences between a limited liability corporation vs. limited liability company.

 - Although it is probably not a great idea to spell out every detail of management in a limited liability company partnership agreement (meaning you do not have to dictate who will be making the weekly employee schedules), it would probably be a good idea to assign important management duties, such as who will be keeping the books for the business.